NFL suspends Brian Branch after postgame fight with Chiefs WR JuJu Smith-Schuster

-NFL suspends Brian Branch without pay for initiating postgame brawl between Lions and Chiefs
+NFL suspends Brian Branch without pay for initiating postgame brawl between Lions, Chiefs

-Branch back has taken himself out of this week's game against Tampa Bay
+Branch has taken himself out of this week's game against Tampa Bay

 Brian Branch has been suspended by the NFL for one game without pay for his actions following the Lions' loss to the Chiefs on Sunday night.
 The Lions' Pro Bowl defensive back initiated a fight between the two teams immediately following the Chiefs' 30-17 win when he punched Kansas City wideout JuJu Smith-Schuster.